teleyinex/teleyinex.github.com/blog/_posts/2015-06-08-translating-pybossa.md

 How do you translate properly your product into different languages?
 More importantly, how do you do it involving your own community?

-The answer is easy: using a crowdsourcing solution like PyBossa.
+The answer is easy: using a crowdsourcing solution like PYBOSSA.

-# Translating PyBossa using PyBossa
+# Translating PYBOSSA using PYBOSSA

-Since the creation of PyBossa, I've translated it to Spanish.
+Since the creation of PYBOSSA, I've translated it to Spanish.
 Other languages, like French, were added by a volunteer.
-However, these translations usually get outdated as PyBossa was updated with new strings.
+However, these translations usually get outdated as PYBOSSA was updated with new strings.
 These solo efforts, usually end up in a translation that's not updated, and you end up with a mix of translated strings.

-For these reasons we decided to eat our own dog food, and I created a [crowdsourcing project](http://crowdcrafting.org/project/pybossaitalian) to translate PyBossa using PyBossa.
+For these reasons we decided to eat our own dog food, and I created a [crowdsourcing project](http://crowdcrafting.org/project/pybossaitalian) to translate PYBOSSA using PYBOSSA.
 Why?
-Because PyBossa uses the open standard [Gettext](https://www.gnu.org/software/gettext/) for its translations, and each string could become a task in a PyBossa project.
+Because PYBOSSA uses the open standard [Gettext](https://www.gnu.org/software/gettext/) for its translations, and each string could become a task in a PYBOSSA project.

 Also **I loved the idea that anyone, even without an account, can help in the translation.**
 The current platforms usually need an account to just translate a few strings, and that's usually too much